|

 reality rather than “telling it like it is.”

-the sudden and miraculous reconciliations, conversions, and other providential
+when compared with the sudden and miraculous reconciliations, conversions, and

-the conclusions were foregone, their unhappy endings not really following from
+were phony, for the conclusions were foregone, their unhappy endings not really

-character and event but merely mechanically imposed by moral conventions,
+following from character and event but merely mechanically imposed by moral

 to do; rather, it should expose an irreconcilable conflict between the